customerio/cio-sdk-tools/README.md

    npx cio-sdk-tools@latest send-push --api-key API_KEY --token DEVICE_TOKEN --platform DEVICE_PLATFORM
    ```

+   > Note: For `--api-key API_KEY`, this required an *App* API key.
+You can visit https://fly.customer.io/settings/api_credentials?keyType=app to get your API key.

    Specifying a deep link to be sent with the push notification:

    ```bash